Performance Review Process

 Best VB Setup Identification

-Examine your winning Volatility Box trades closely to identify common factors that characterize your highest probability setups.
+Examine your winning Volatility Box trades to identify common factors in your highest probability setups.
 Calculate averages and percentages across all winners.

-This analysis reveals your winning setup profile: 80+ conviction, WITH Market Pulse showing Green or Yellow color, Daily Conservative model, FP signal type between 3-6 days old.
+This analysis reveals your winning setup profile: 80+ conviction, WITH Market Pulse showing Green or Yellow color, Daily Conservative model, FP signal type that is relatively fresh.
 Now create a Scanner filter preset that captures this exact setup, name it “Proven Edge” or “A+ Setups,” and trade only signals from this preset for your next 20 trades.

 Worst VB Habits Elimination

-Review your losing trades systematically to identify recurring mistakes that destroy your performance.
+Review your losing trades to identify recurring mistakes.
 Create a list of your top 5 repeated mistakes with specific counts and costs from your journal data.

 Monthly Volatility Box Goal Setting